Wildfire Relief Fund

 The California Community Foundation’s Wildfire Relief Fund supports intermediate and long-term recovery efforts for major California wildfires, as well as preparedness efforts.

-Since the Wildfire Relief Fund opened in 2003, we have raised $3.5 million altogether to support relief and recovery efforts in the aftermath of devastating wildfires in California.
+Since the Wildfire Relief Fund opened in 2003, we have granted more than $11 million to support relief and recovery efforts in the aftermath of devastating California wildfires.

 To make a secure, tax-deductible donation online, click on the button below.
 You may also send checks payable to the California Community Foundation, noting that the donation is for the Wildfire Relief Fund.
 Checks should be mailed to:

 When supporting relief organizations, consider marking your gift as general operating support.
 By doing so, you enable the organization to both respond to current disasters and be prepared for those that may arise in the future.
 Visit CCF’s disaster giving page for more tips on how to maximize your impact when giving to disaster relief.

 Contributions to the California Community Foundation represent irrevocable gifts subject to the legal and fiduciary control of the foundation’s board of directors.
 This charge will appear on your credit card statement as a payment to “Calif Comm Fdn – CCF”.
 In addition, California Community Foundation incurs a third-party administrative fee of 2.7 percent for credit card contributions.
 The foundation will charge the fee directly to the individual fund.